Azure/iotedge-lorawan-starterkit/README.md

 ### Updating the Azure Function Facade ###

-Re-deploy the updated version 0.3.0 of the Azure Function Facade as outlined [here](/LoRaEngine#setup-azure-function-facade-and-azure-container-registry).
+Re-deploy the updated version of the Azure Function Facade as outlined [here](/LoRaEngine#setup-azure-function-facade-and-azure-container-registry) if you have a previous version of this Azure Function running.

 Make sure the IoT Hub and Redis connection strings are properly configured in the function.